GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 and in various other contexts and languages, such as HTML and JavaScript.
 [Media Queries Level&nbsp;5](https://drafts.csswg.org/mediaqueries-5/)
-introduces so-called user preference media features, that is, a way for sites to detect the user's preferred way to display content.
+introduces so-called user preference media features, that is, a way for sites to detect the user’s preferred way to display content.

 {% Aside 'note' %}
   ☝️ An established user preference media feature is `prefers-reduced-motion`